 Using equity release to repay your mortgage

-Property prices have soared over recent decades, leaving many homeowners with a substantial amount of equity in their property.
+Property prices in many areas have soared over recent decades, often leaving many homeowners with a substantial amount of equity in their property.
 Equity release won’t be right for everyone, but it works by freeing up some of the equity tied up in your home, without you having to sell it.
-This money can be used to clear your existing mortgage, and any surplus funds can be spent on anything you want, with many people choosing to help their family financially or to make home improvements.
+This money can be used to clear your existing mortgage, and any surplus funds can then be spent on anything you want, with many people choosing to help their family financially or to make home improvements.
 Read more in our article Equity release – what is it and how does it work?

 Along with mortgage rates, equity release rates have been rising in the past year.
 The lowest equity release lifetime mortgage rate is now 5.70%, compared to 4.44% in October 2022, according to financial data analyst Defaqto.
 This increase means that a homeowner taking out a £50,000 equity release loan could expect to pay £10,411 more in interest over 10 years.